Published Mar 14, 2022

 Sometimes the glazes we use are good for one purpose, but not so good for another.
-A glaze might perform well when dipping or pouring, but dry so quickly when brushed the it’s nearly impossible to get an even coat.
-Glaze additives are the secret ingredients that can help remedy these problems.
-In today’s post, from the PMI archives, our own Jessica Knapp puts additives to the test. – Jennifer Poellot Harnetty, editor.
+A glaze might perform well when dipping or pouring, but dry so quickly when brushed that it's nearly impossible to get an even coat.
+Ceramic glaze additives are the secret ingredients that can help remedy these problems.

-Use Glaze Additives to Beef up your Glazes
+Using Additives Such as CMC Gum to Beef up your Glazes

 Glaze additives are the secret ingredients that make average glazes great.
 Sometimes the glazes we use are fine for one application method, but disappointing for others.
 A glaze might perform well when dipping or pouring, but dry so quickly when brushing that your brush sticks to the pot.
 Commercial glazes might have the opposite problem, brushing easily, but having a consistency that’s too thick for pouring or dipping applications.